What You Need To Know

 Cons

-• May feel heavy on very fine hair
+• May be too heavy for very fine hair

 iRESTORE Biotin Hair Conditioner for Damaged Dry Hair